 There’s just something so comforting about making a roast in the fall!
 I love being able to have dinner made in one pot, and having the house smell amazing all afternoon!
 This Garlic and Rosemary Roasted Pork is one of my favourite meals to make.
 It’s simple to assemble and everyone loves it!

 This roast is so simple to make, yet it has the appearance that you slaved away all day in the kitchen making it!
-And one of the best parts of this dinner, is that you have ready made applesauce!
+And one of the best parts of this dinner, is that you end up with ready made applesauce.
 Roasting the apples with the pork makes for a delicious and very flavourful applesauce to go with your dinner!
 Tender garlicky pork roast, with delicious apple sauce.
 So good.

-After the 10 - 15 minute searing time period, reduce the oven temperature to 325 degrees.
-Roast until the internal temperature of the meat reaches 150-155 degrees.
+- Roasting Time: Roast the pork until the internal temperature of the meat reaches 150-155 degrees.
 Depending on your oven, this can be about 1 1/2 to 2 hours.